Elaine Stritch at Liberty

-Elaine Stritch at Liberty is an autobiographical one-woman show written by Elaine Stritch and John Lahr, and produced by George C. Wolf, which is composed of anecdotes from Stritch's life, as well as showtunes and Broadway standards that mirror Stritch’s rise and fall both on and off the stage.
+Elaine Stritch at Liberty is an autobiographical one-woman show written by Elaine Stritch and John Lahr, and produced by George C. Wolfe, based on Stritch's personal anecdotes, as well as showtunes and Broadway standards that reflect her life both on and off the stage.

 Synopsis

-The show consists of spoken monologues from Stritch following her life and career, interspersed with showtunes and pop standards which complement her stories.
-Many of these songs had been previously sung by Stritch in major productions, such as "The Ladies Who Lunch" from Company and "Civilization" from Angel in the Wings which she originated on Broadway.
-Her experiences and relationship with show business are focal points, but she also explores more intimate, personal themes like her alcoholism and romantic relationships.
+The show consists of spoken monologues from Stritch following her life and career, interspersed with showtunes and pop standards that complement her stories.
+Stritch had previously sung many of the songs in major productions, such as "The Ladies Who Lunch" from Company and "Civilization" from Angel in the Wings, which she originated on Broadway.
+Her experiences and relationship with show business are focal points, while she also explores more intimate, personal themes like her alcoholism and romantic relationships.

 Productions

 Originally directed and produced by George C. Wolfe at The Public Theater, the show premiered on November 7, 2001.
 After quickly selling out, the original engagement was extended twice: once until December 30 and then until January 6, 2002.
 The show then transferred to Broadway, opening on February 21, 2002 in the Neil Simon Theatre, closing on May 26 of that year.

 Stritch continued to perform the show at regional and international venues.